python/cpython/Doc/library/os.rst

                                after_in_child=None)

-   Register callables to be executed when a new child process is forked using :func:`os.fork`.
+   Register callables to be executed when a new child process is forked using :func:`os.fork` or similar process cloning APIs.
    The parameters are optional and keyword-only.
    Each specifies a different call point.

    * *before* is a function called before forking a child process.